In a very difficult year, innovative STEM educators are shining to win the 2021 Vernier / NSTA Technology Awards | ExBulletin

 In a very difficult year, innovative STEM educators are shining to win the 2021 Vernier / NSTA Technology Awards

+Award-winning high school and college-level educators each awarded $ 5,500 in cash and technology awards for their creative use of data collection technology.

-Beaverton, Oregon, May 18, 2021 / PRNewswire /-Although it was a very difficult year for educators across the country, many educators engage students in practical scientific activities under unusual circumstances.
-I worked hard for it.
+May 18, 2021 was a very difficult year for educators across Beaverton, Oregon, but many educators worked hard to get students engaged in practical scientific activities under unusual circumstances.
+I made an effort.
 Four of these educators have been awarded the 2021 Vernier / NSTA Technology Awards by the Vernier Software & Technology and the National Science Teaching Association (NSTA).
-This year’s award-winning educators, three high school teachers and one university professor, selected by a panel of experts appointed by NSTA, use data collection technology to innovatively use data collection technology to educate students in science and STEM.
-I showed you how to pull in.
+How three high school teachers and one university professor of this year’s award-winning educators, selected by a panel of experts appointed by NSTA, use data collection technology innovatively to engage students in science and STEM learning Was shown.

 Each award-winning educator will receive $ 1,000 in cash, $ 3,000 in Vernier products, and funding to attend the NSTA National Science Education Conference or other science conferences.